MASC subcommittees, proposed in 2002, were established to help track the progress and advances made by the international Arabidopsis community.

 With the completion of isolating all 29,000 Arabidopsis protein-coding genes, comprehensive analysis of plant gene function will become possible by various functional analyses using transgenic and protein expression approaches.

-We prepared the updated list of Full-length cDNA and ORF clones that are available from Resource Centers (Table 2).
-The revised ones are shown in italics.
-New clones include Gateway clones for 73 kinase genes.
+We prepared the updated list of Full-length cDNA and ORF clones that are available from Resource Centers (Please see the attachment table).

 Epigenetics and Epigenomics Open or Close